 Last updated: February 19, 2022

 The law aligns with FCTC Art.
-8 and the FCTC Art.
-8 Guidelines with respect to duty to take steps to require a person to stop smoking.
+13 and the FCTC Art.
+13 Guidelines with respect to making the disclosed information readily available to the public.